Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 A list of files containing the environment variables to pass to a container.
-This parameter maps to the --env-file option to docker run.
+This parameter maps to the --env-file option to the docker run command.

 If there are individual environment variables specified in the container definition, they take precedence over the variables contained within an environment file.
 If multiple environment files are specified that contain the same variable, they're processed from the top down.
 We recommend that you use unique variable names.
-For more information, see Use task definition parameters to pass environment variables to a container.
+For more information, see Pass an individual environment variable to an Amazon ECS container.

 value